Hi, my name is Sabrina.

-After the 2020 fires and losing our farm home, the children and me relocated one hundred kilometres away into a different community while my husband stayed behind to clean up and rebuild the farm.
+After the 2020 fires and losing our farm home, the children and I relocated one hundred kilometres away into a different community while my husband stayed behind to clean up and rebuild the farm.
 While feeling misplaced and disconnected, I felt the urge to close the cap COVID created on top of the bushfire isolation and started to interview local Kangaroo Island residents.
-I chose to start a project called Humans of Kangaroo Island in July 2020 to tell the stories of islanders one at a time.
+Whilst filming my very first documentary film ‘January 3rd’ about the timelines and stories of the fires, I also chose to start a project called Humans of Kangaroo Island in July 2020 to tell the stories of islanders one at a time.

 In March 2021, I was awarded the Community Champion award at The Advertiser and Sunday Mail ‘Woman of the Year’ awards in Adelaide and stood proudly alongside five other inspiring South Australian women, including public health officer Nicola Spurrier.
 This award was recognising my achievements since the personal loss in 2020.